 Carcassi: Classical Guitar Etude in A, Opus 60 no.3 in Standard Notation and Guitar Tab

-Although not an easy guitar piece, Carcassi's Etude in A, (also known as Study in A) isn't too difficult for those with some classical or fingerstyle guitar playing experience and who can play barre chords halfway up the neck.
+Although not a beginner guitar piece, Carcassi's Etude in A, (also known as Study in A) isn't too difficult for those with some classical or fingerstyle guitar playing experience and who can play barre chords halfway up the neck.
 It's a well-known piece in the classical guitar student repertoire and is worth the effort required to learn it.

 See the score line by line accompanied by a MIDI generated audio track.
 View the video in full screen mode at high quality playback to ensure maximum clarity.
 The score under the video can also be seen enlarged if you use the HubPages "see all photos" gallery feature.
 Click on any part of the score to access that feature.